ozivarol/Getir-case/README.md

 ## Overview

-A RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the results in the requested format.
+A RESTful API with a single endpoint that retrieves data from the given MongoDB collection, filters it, and returns the results in the desired format.

 ## Table of contents